Using Docker for WordPress Development

 Install WordPress Via Docker Compose

-Once you have Docker and Docker Compose all set up, moving on to the next phase is really simple.
-There is a quick start Docker Compose script available.
-Quickstart: Compose and WordPress
+Once you have Docker and docker-compose all setup, moving on to the next phase is really simple.

 These instructions are great if you just want to get a version of WordPress up and running on your machine.
 However, if you want to build a complete development environment you will need to extend the